 For the Backcountry Access Float 22, the pack itself is $535, and the compressed air cartridge is $200, bringing the grand total to $700.

 This is one of the best-priced avalanche airbag packs on the market.
-At $700, it's $50 less than the Backcountry Access Float 32 and around $100 less than the next closest priced packs, the Mammut Ride Removable and Mammut Ride Short.
-This pack is almost half the price (including the canister) of the Black Diamond Halo 28 ($1150) and almost less than half of the Arc'teryx Voltair 30 ($1300).
+It's less than the Backcountry Access Float 32 and the Mammut Ride Removable.
+This pack is almost half the price (including the canister) of the Black Diamond Halo 28 and almost less than half of the Arc'teryx Voltair 30.

 The Float 22 is a little bit of a "do it all" size.
 We think the Float 22 is big enough for someone to go backcountry touring all day as long - as they pack light.
 It's the perfect size for heli, cat, or side-country skiing, but wasn't big enough most of the time for more technical objectives when a rope, harness, and other gear was required (or when temperatures are low).
 If you like the design of the Float 22 but wish it was a little bigger, check out the Backcountry Access Float 32; it's 10 liters bigger, has an adjustable torso length and better ice axe holders, and can carry skis A-frame style for lower elevation approaches.